 A number of moral objections to amnesties have been raised.
 Amnesties seem at least prima facie unjust; specifically, amnesty prevents retributive and/or corrective justice from being done (Greenawalt 2000).
 Granting amnesty is claimed to be inimical to countering historical impunity for political leaders and government agents responsible for egregious violations of human rights.
 And achieving the aspiration of “Never Again” seems intuitively less likely if future political leaders and actors believe they will not be held accountable for their actions.
 The danger posed by amnesty policies is that, in failing to hold wrongdoers accountable and undermining the ability of victims to seek legal recourse for their harms, they may (inadvertently) send the message that the abuses of the past were not wrong or that the victims did not deserve better treatment (Pensky 2008).
 Justified anger against the perpetrators will not be exorcised, and may instead find expression in acts of revenge.

 Amnesties continue to be used by states and in fact have increased in frequency (Mallinder 2008).
 Communities adopt amnesties for a variety of reasons.
-As in South Africa, amnesties have been used to encourage perpetrators to give full and truthful testimony to truth commissions.
+Amnesties may encourage perpetrators to give full and truthful testimony to truth commissions.
 Here, the value of remembering the past is emphasized.
 In contrast, as in Cambodia, amnesties can be used as part of a strategy to forget the past.
 Amnesties also may be used to incentivize an end to conflict, as was the case in South Africa (Dyzenhaus 2000).

 Arguments for the moral permissibility of amnesty challenge the idea that granting amnesty reinforces impunity or undermines stability and justice (Mallinder 2008).
 Freeman (2011) claims that amnesties can be justified as a measure of last resort, so long as victims are included in the process of deciding to pass an amnesty and amnesties are used for the sake of facilitating an end to conflict or reconciliation.
 Greenawalt (2000) argues that amnesties can be justified when necessary to prevent even greater injustice from occurring, such as violations of human rights as part of an ongoing conflict.
-Amnesty can prevent further violence insofar as it demonstrates mercy to perpetrators and thereby can end a cycle of violence (O’Shea 2002).
+By demonstrating mercy to perpetrators, amnesties might help end a cycle of violence (O’Shea 2002).